What can I learn from this page?

 How do employees view their shoutouts?

 When employees receive a shoutout, it will appear under Mentions & reactions in Slack.
-Employees can also access their shoutouts at any time on their Shoutouts feed in Culture Amp, which they'll find under the Feedback menu in the navigation.
+Employees can also access their shoutouts at any time on their Shoutouts feed in Culture Amp, found under the Feedback menu in the navigation.

 How do managers view their team's shoutouts?

-People managers will soon find a Direct reports tab on their Shoutouts feed in Culture Amp.
-This is where they will see all of the shoutouts given and received by their team - perfect for reviewing before a weekly 1:1 or during a performance review cycle.
+People managers can access their team’s shoutouts on the Direct reports tab of their Shoutouts feed in Culture Amp.
+This is where they will see all of the shoutouts given and received by their team – perfect for reviewing before a weekly 1-on-1 or during a performance review cycle.
 People managers can also access a direct report’s shoutouts from their profile during a performance review.

 How do employees delete shoutouts?

 Currently, only the author can delete shoutouts given in Slack.
 They can do this simply by deleting the original Slack message.
-However, for any shoutouts given by mistake, users will soon have the ability to remove them from Culture Amp without needing to delete the original Slack message.
+Any shoutouts given by mistake, users will soon have the ability to remove from Culture Amp without needing to delete the original Slack message.

 Can employees only give shoutouts from Slack?